sumin3/holbertonschool-higher_level_programming/README.md

 git clone https://github.com/sumin3/holbertonschool-higher_level_programming.git
 ```
 #### Directory
-Each directoy's name include information below
+Each directoy's name includes information below
-1. level number from beginning to advanced level
+1. a number which orders projects from beginning to advanced level
 2. name of programming language
-3. concept/topic
+3. concept/topic.
-Change directory into the **<directory name>** directory and issue the following command to compile the code
+Change directory into the **directory name** directory and issue the following command to compile the code

 * Run .py file
 ```